ri22ard/ai_prompts_geminiaccess/[Guide] Compelling hooks.md

 -	Generated Hooks:
   - "Complying with Jersey's economic substance legislation is only the baseline for today's offshore director; true effectiveness demands a deep command of a much wider spectrum of risks and responsibilities."
   - "In the Channel Islands, directors face a unique dual pressure: satisfying complex global standards while driving local corporate performance."

+## 5. The "Surprising Fact / Engaging Statement" Angle

+This hook leads with a surprising statistic or statement that challenges common beliefs.

+-	Your Prompt: "Start with a 'Surprising Fact' by stating a factoid that may come of surprise to a director."
+-	Generated Hooks: